tomi/btc-price-guessing-game/README.md

 `npm run dev` does the following:

 - starts the build watch process for the backend
+- starts the dev server for backend
+- starts the backend database (in docker)
 - starts the build watch process for the frontend
-- start the dev server for frontend
+- starts the dev server for frontend

-Backend can be run locally with `sam local start-api` or it can be ran in synced mode in AWS with `sam sync --stack-name <name-for-the-cf-stack> --watch`.
+The backend can also be ran in synced mode in AWS with `sam sync --stack-name <name-for-the-cf-stack> --watch`.

 ## Environment variables